RSLLES/pytorchblueprint/README.md

 # Pytorch project blueprint

-This project presents the architecture I ended up using to manage my Pytorch project.
+This repository contains a blueprint of a pytorch project that I use to backbone all my projects.
-Its goal is to be easy to understand and minimalistic while staying efficient and flexible.
+The goal is to propose a minimalistic, easy to understand code while being efficient and flexible.
-Overtime, I found that flat is better than nested for code.

-It also contains classical architectures that you may or may not use.
-I work in computer vision so I tend to use U-Net and ViT a lot, this is why there are included by default.
-Feel free to delete those.

 ## Deploy

 Clone the project and run the `deploy.sh` script.
-It will rename some directory and you will be good to go.
+It will rename your project and self-delete, after what you are good to go.

 ## Dependencies

-I find that those library offers a good
+My projects rely on those mandatory libraries:
-- pytorch: basic machine learning framework, with GPU capacity and autograd.
+- pytorch: basic machine learning framework, with GPU support and autograd.
 - hydra: elegantly manage dependencies in a flexible way
-- fabric: very souple and efficient way of managing multi gpu settings
+- fabric: flexible and efficient way of managing multi GPU settings
 - pytest: to perform your unittest
+- matplotlib : to plot results
+- pre-commiut: to add some pre commit hooks to format the code

 ## Architecture

 - scripts: contains entry points scripts, like training, validation, inference.
-- data: contains the data used in datasets
+- data: contains the data used in datasets (here, empty)
-- outputs: contains outputs of the network
+- outputs: contains training runs, with both logs and checkpoints
-- configs: contains config files for hydra
+- configs: contains hydra config files
 - tests: contains unit test for different parts of your projects that are important
-- src/project_name: contains the core of your project.
-The separation is important to get import parity.
+- src: contains the core of your project.

-Inside source you get a pretty classic architecture.
+Inside `src` you get a pretty classic architecture.

 The utils directory should contains very minimalist function all gather in a easy to understand filename.
 It's better to give those files a good name so you can easily find it while searching for files in your project, than if they were called "utils.py" in their respective directory.